-I received a phone call from a friend of mine the other day.
-It would seem that she needed to take a break from grooming a 4 pound landshark of the Poodle variety, who had just laid her hand open when trying to extract the dog from a crate.
+I got a call from a friend the other day.
+She had taken the opportunity to catch her breath from wrestling a 4 pound landshark of the Poodle variety.
+The dog had just laid her hand open when trying to extract it from a crate.

-After the bite, my friend dutifully made the call to the owner to inform them of the incident, to which the owner cavalierly responded “Oh, again?
-She does that all the time.”
+After the bite, my friend dutifully made the call to the owner to let her know there was an actual injury, to which the owner cavalierly responded “Oh, again?
+She does that all the time!“

-Further discussion revealed that not only does the dog attack it’s care-givers, it attacks its owners, too.
-Pretty much on a daily basis, and has for quite some time.
+Additional conversation revealed that not only does the dog attack it’s care-givers, it attacks its owners and their guests as well.
+Pretty much on a daily basis in fact, and has for quite some time.
 This dog is 4 years old.

-Later that evening, I was surfing the social media sites I frequent and another friend of mine had made a comment regarding a mature adult Rottweiler attacking a groomer in their employment and taking her to the ground.
-Thankfully, another employee was close by to stop the dog from what could have likely been another sensationalized headline on the local news.
+Later that same evening, I was surfing a few social media sites I frequent and another friend of mine had made a comment about a mature adult Rottweiler attacking one of her employees and taking her to the ground.
+Thankfully, a second employee was close by to stop the dog from what could have likely been another sensationalized headline on the local news.

-The ability to audit the posts of the shop owner revealed some interesting things, that the dog was a new client, that the owner did not disclose this information when they dropped the dog off for it’s appointment, that there may be a history of previous acts.
+Auditing the posts of the shop owner revealed some interesting things; that the dog was a new client, that the owner did not disclose this information when they dropped the dog off for it’s appointment, and research revealed that there had been prior history at other grooming shops of similar acts.

-I know for a fact that the Poodle has had no previous training, but I am unclear as to whether the Rottweiler has.
+I know for a fact that the Poodle had no previous training.
+I am unclear as to whether the Rottweiler had.
 I also know that the owner of the Poodle will not seek training for her aggressive dog, since they have permitted this dog her indiscretions and since “she’s only 4 pounds!“

-The responsibility for aggressive dog behavior isn’t with their groomers or vets or any other care-giver, it’s with their owners.
-The fact that neither owner was willing to disclose their dogs’ penchant for defensive biting is negligence at the least, criminal at it’s worst.
+The responsibility for aggressive dog behavior isn’t with their groomers or vets or any other caregiver, it’s with their owners.
+The fact that neither owner was willing to disclose their dogs’ penchant for defensive biting is negligence at the least, criminal at its worst.
 If either of these dogs were being groomed for the very first time is no excuse either.
-And considering the nature of the Poodle at least, and the age, it is unlikely.
+Considering the age of the Poodle at least, that is unlikely.

 News programs, social media and water-cooler conversation is fraught with discussions about dogs.
 How good they are, how bad they are, how cute they are.
 Narratives that are rich with anecdotal evidence of the behavior of dogs, their silly acts, their seemingly loving acts, their naughty acts, their violent acts.